 Train for the Boston Marathon

 If this is your first marathon, I hope you’ve been training for quite a few months.
-And I mean training and I mean quite a few months, like eight or ten.
+Most running plans will advise new runners to train for eight or ten months.

-Running a marathon is unlike any other running event you have participated in.
-The level of fatigue and possibly pain that you may feel is unlike anything that you have ever experienced.
+Running a marathon is unlike any other running event you may have participated in.
+The level of fatigue and pain that you may feel is unlike anything that you have ever experienced.

 Proper training is the best way to minimize fatigue and pain and enjoy your Boston Marathon Experience.
 Boston truly is a special race weather it is your first marathon or your first running of The Boston Marathon.
 You want to enjoy it as much as possible.

-The best advice that I can give is to pick a training plan that matches your goal and stick to it as closely as possible.
-If you miss a day, no big deal.
-Just get out there the next day and run that day’s plan.
-Never try to make up for missed miles.
+My advice is to pick a training plan that matches your goal and stick to it as closely as possible.
+There are plans out there for all levels of runners.

 Welcome to Boston now meet The Wall

-Long training runs teach your body how to run long distance.
-You should also use these runs to learn how to fuel your body and avoid The Wall or Bonk.
+Long runs teach your body how to run for a long time.
+Long runs teach you how to fuel and hydrate properly so you can avoid The Wall or Bonk.

 Def.
 Bonk: To hit the wall, to run out of juice.
-This is the point in the race when your body has run out of glycogen and starts to shut down.
+The point beyond which your body does not want to move.

-There are many brands of gels to try out.
-Each brand has their own formula and some will work for you and some wont.
-Figure this out when making a pit stop doesn’t matter: during a long run.
+There are many brands of gels to try.
+Each has their own formula and some will work for you and some wont.
+Figure this out during your long runs.

 You can also eat common food items for energy.
-During a marathon, I’ve used Fig Newtons several times and Snickers bars once.
-These are cheaper than gels and foods you like probably will agree with your system.
+During a marathon, I’ve used Fig Newtons several times and Snickers bars twice.
+These are cheaper than gels and they will probably agree with your system.
 I still eat Snickers bars during Sunday Long Runs.

 Fuel Early and Often